 Voting Instructions and Terms & Conditions

-Welcome to the Waters Rankings 2018 and thank you for agreeing to take part in this year’s survey.
-This year, the Waters Rankings features 31 individual categories, split into five sections: Trading Services; Trading Tools; Data Management; Compliance, Risk Management and the Back Office; and Infrastructure and Connectivity.
+Welcome to the 2023 Waters Rankings and thank you for agreeing to take part in this year’s survey.
+This year, the Waters Rankings features 35 individual categories, split into five sections: Trading Services; Trading Tools; Data and Data Management; Compliance, Risk Management and the Back Office; and Infrastructure and Connectivity.

-We would be grateful if you would select a winner in each of the 31 categories.
-As with all the previous versions of the Waters Rankings, there are no specific criteria explaining each of the categories, although we do require entrants to list the name of the service and/or product they are nominating, in addition to their company name.
-As members of the global capital markets community, we trust that your industry knowledge and experience will help you arrive at a single name when it comes to the voting itself.
+We would be grateful if you would select a winner in each of the 35 categories.
+As with all the previous versions of the Waters Rankings, there are no specific criteria explaining each of the categories, although we do require entrants to list the official name of the service and/or product they are nominating, in addition to their company name.
+As members of the global capital markets community, we trust that your industry knowledge and experience will help you arrive at a single name when it comes to voting.

 Please note the following rules pertaining to your eligibility to vote: